manikandan-ravikiran/complex-assignments/README.md

 ## Code Organization
 * The code organization is with respect to research questions in paper https://tinyurl.com/yay77mdy.
-* Each *RQx (RQ1.1,RQ1.2,...RQ3.2)* fold answers one or more of the research question and contains two sub folders namely **code** and **data**.
+* Each *RQx (RQ1.1,RQ1.2,...RQ3.2)* folder answers one or more of the research question and contains two sub folders namely **code** and **data**.
 Each of the RQx folder code could be run individually without any cross dependency across the project, so in a sense the codes are self contained.

 ## Result Reproducibility & Execution